DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - No class: Trinity Days

 ### Tue 28 Feb
-- Community partner Sarah McCoy requested to change date of Trash Photo Mission to Tues 28 Feb for Rashaud, Theodora, and Jess, departing Mather Circle at 12:15pm, return to campus for class
+- New date for Trash Photo Mission: Rashaud, Theodora, Ali to ride with partner Sarah McCoy, depart Mather Circle at 12:15pm, return to campus for class, with exemption from Quiz 4 Meaningful Comparisons
 - Before class, [create a free account on Datawrapper](https://app.datawrapper.de/signin/).
 - Overview of Learning Goal #5: Chart Your Data.
 Start reading HODV Chapter 6 at <https://handsondataviz.org/chart.html>
   - Chart types